How well companies are storing your data before the General Data Protection Regulation?

 The Data Protection Act 1998 until the 25th May 2018 was the UK law governing how personal data is processed, stored and protected by organisations, businesses and even the government.

 Controllers with access to this data followed somewhat strict rules known as the ‘data protection principles’ which means that they had to ensure the information they have access to.
-It was
+Data Subject Access Requests (DSAR) is one of the data subject rights conferred under the General Data Protection Regulation (GDPR).

 - Used fairly and lawfully